opn-ooo/opn-th-server-side-challenge/README.md

 - Validation have additional score.

 #### Notes
+- Our expectation regarding this topic is to observe how you implement the RESTful API project.
-- You will submit with language you are requested to do so.
+- You will submit with language you are requested to do so. (detault=node.js)
 - Any idea that makes your application better are acceptable.

 ## 2. Database